Book Now Book Now

 Strapping, Taping & Bracing

-Strapping, taping, and bracing are effective techniques used to support and protect the foot and ankle during daily activities and sports.
-Strapping involves applying sports tape directly to the skin to stabilize bones and muscles, helping to reduce pain, prevent excessive movement, and aid recovery from injuries.
-Bracing, on the other hand, provides more rigid support using a structured device, offering enhanced stability for conditions such as ankle sprains, ligament injuries, or chronic instability.
+Strapping, taping, and bracing are effective ways to support the foot and ankle during activity and recovery.
+Strapping uses sports tape to stabilize muscles and joints, reduce pain, and prevent excess movement.
+Bracing offers firmer support, ideal for sprains, ligament injuries, or chronic instability.

-These techniques can relieve pressure on damaged structures, promote healing, and help prevent re-injury.
-Many athletes visit us before games or training sessions for taping or bracing to support recovery and reduce injury risk.
-Your podiatrist will assess your specific needs and recommend the most suitable option to keep you active and pain-free.
+These methods relieve pressure, promote healing, and help prevent re-injury.
+Many athletes use them before training or games.
+Your podiatrist can recommend the best option to keep you active and pain-free.

-Shockwave therapy and low-level laser therapy (LLLT) are advanced, non-invasive treatments that help reduce pain and accelerate healing for various foot and ankle conditions.
+Shockwave therapy and low-level laser therapy (LLLT) are non-invasive treatments that help relieve pain and speed up healing for foot and ankle issues.

 ACC